pedrospeixoto/iModel/README.md

 iModel is a pack of tools to work with icosahedral and Voronoi geodesic grid based geophysical fluid models.
 Fully Fortran written, with outputs using GMT/Matlab.
 It contains:

- -Grid generator and grid tools, including grid optimization
+- Grid generator and grid tools, including grid optimization
 - Interpolation and vector reconstruction pack
 - Multigrid solver
 - Transport model (Semi-Lagrangian)